 White Grubs in Turf

 White grubs are the larvae of scarab beetles.
-The grubs of economic importance in North Carolina are those of the Japanese beetle, the green June beetle, the southern masked chafer, the northern masked chafer, and the Asiatic garden beetle.
-Several other species, such as May beetles and June beetles, are also present but usually in low numbers.
+The grubs of economic importance in North Carolina are those of the Japanese beetle, the green June beetle, the southern masked chafer, the northern masked chafer, May-June beetles and the Asiatic garden beetle.
+Several other species are also present but usually in low numbers.
 The Japanese beetle is consistently the most damaging grub in this state.
 Two relatively new pests, the turfgrass ataenius (on bluegrass) and the oriental beetle, are present in western North Carolina.
 These insects appear to be expanding their range and may become serious problems in the near future.